 It wasn't just two.

-There were three of them seen, one of them arrested.
+There were three of them seen.

-And then they tried to cover it up and say it didn't exist, even though it was confirmed in the police reports and we have chopper video.
+And then they tried to cover it up and say it didn't exist.

-And so his saying that they're going to blow stuff up and blame us, on the day that there is a bombing, he will deem that to be like, I said it earlier in the show!
+And so his saying that they're going to blow stuff up and blame us on the day that there is a bombing, he will deem that to be like, I said it earlier in the show.

-The Spotlight is the publication with the strange editorial habit of Holocaust denial run by the Liberty Lobby.
+So, first things first, the Spotlight is the publication with the strange editorial habit of Holocaust denial run by the Liberty Lobby.

 It's the same place that Big Jim Tucker, Alex's chief Bilderberg source, worked at.